kesiev/stampadia/docs/CODEX.md

   - **The Altar**: Sacrify important resources for other advantages.
   - **The Barman**: Pay gold for health or a short mission.
   - **The Bloody Gambler**: Bet HP, roll a die and you may win more HP.
+  - **The Elemental Chest**: Find the 2 elemental keys and open a chest containing equipment.
   - **The Fountains**: Decide between two effects.
   - **The Gambler**: Bet Gold, roll a die and you may win more gold.
   - **The Guardians**: Kill 2 mini-boss and earn bonus XPs.